3 December 2024

 Legally, the dealership is only obligated to offer the car’s trade-in is worth - actual cash value (ACV).
 Other than that, they don’t have to pay off the balance.

 That said, if the vehicle has negative equity, the dealer may offer to cover the entire car finance balance.
+In scenarios involving a car finance plan, the dealer can assist in settling the outstanding finance of the current vehicle, detailing the financial calculations and implications involved.
 It is decided on a case-by-case basis.

 Early settlement of car finance has some conditions and costs attached to it.
 So, it’s important to weigh in the pros and cons before deciding to go for it.
 But if you’re struggling to make car payments, believe it will be a cost-effective decision, or simply don’t need this car anymore, now you can approach the dealership equipped with knowledge.